MicrosoftDocs/azure-reference-other/studio-module-reference/split-data-using-recommender-split.md

 ---
 # Split Data using Recommender Split

-This article describes how to use the **Recommender Split** option in the [Split Data](split-data.md) module of Azure Machine Learning Studio (classic).
+This article describes how to use the **Recommender Split** option in the [Split Data](split-data.md) module of Machine Learning Studio (classic).
 This option is useful when you need to prepare training and testing datasets for use with a recommendation model.
 Not only do these models require a specific format, but it can be very difficult to divide up ratings, users, and items in a balanced way without special tools.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]